aniyomiorg/aniyomi-website/src/help/guides/troubleshooting.md

 The **Attempt to invoke virtual method' com.hippo.unifile...** error can be caused by various reasons, but they all have to do with storage.

 - Most commonly, it is caused by full storage.
 Check to see if your device or SD Card is full.
-- Check if **Tachiyomi** has access to the SD card.
+- Check if **Aniyomi** has access to the SD card.
 You can enable it in the android settings for app permissions.
 - If you're downloading and this error pops up, that means the app might not be able to access the folder you're trying to download to.
 This may be because the folder is corrupted or does not exist.
 Use a file manager to check that the folder(s) exist and every folder in the sequence is available and accessible.
 - The drive you're writing to is corrupted.
 Check using a file manager to see if it is accessible.
 :::
 ::: el-collapse-item title="Cannot Access SD Card"
 **Cannot Access SD Card** error is typically caused by having a file or folder name that is too long.
 Android's file manager does not support filenames longer than 255 characters.
 If you know the file or folder name that is the culprit, you can connect your SD card to your computer and shorten it.
-Otherwise, delete the Tachiyomi downloads folder off of the SD Card.
+Otherwise, delete the Aniyomi downloads folder off of the SD Card.
 :::
 ::: el-collapse-item title="Storage issues with Android 11"
 Following the introduction of [Scoped Storage](https://www.xda-developers.com/android-q-storage-access-framework-scoped-storage/) in **Android 11**, your library could load slowly, or the app is unable to delete chapters automatically.